 Natalie Kelly, Ph.D.

-Natalie Kelly, Ph.D. is assistant clinical professor of psychology and clinical neuropsychologist in the Department of Supportive Care Medicine.
+Natalie Kelly, Ph.D. is associate clinical professor of psychology and clinical neuropsychologist in the Department of Supportive Care Medicine.

 Dr. Kelly completed her Bachelor of Science degree in Child Development at Vanderbilt University and then went on to receive a Master of Science and then Doctorate of Philosophy degree from Indiana University-Purdue University-Indianapolis (IUPUI), in the field of Clinical Rehabilitation Psychology.
 She was a psychology intern at Children’s Hospital of Michigan from 2007 to 2008 then pursued a postdoctoral fellowship in pediatric neuropsychology at Cincinnati Children’s Hospital Medical Center.